serdaroquai/practise/README.md

 * Problem 2. `0 - 2147483648` You can't parse `Integer.valueOf(2147483648)`.
 It is bigger then `Integer.MAX_VALUE` therefore build sum with `int sum = 10 * sum + c-'0'`.
 You will still overflow because Integer.MAX_VALUE is 2147483647.
 But the sweet thing is `Inteer.MAX_VALUE + 1 = Integer.MIN_VALUE`. and `-Integer.MIN_VALUE = Integer.MIN_VALUE` which is still negative
 * Problem 3. `2-1+2`.
 If you stack numbers (2,1,2) and operators (-,+) then start evaluating, then result is `-1` where as it should have been `3`.
 The reason is when you stack you evaluate it with wrong precedence `(2-(1+2))`.
 So what we do instead is keep `sign='+'` and `num=0` initially and build `num` as you read digits.
 When you encounter a sign, evaluate existing sign & number, and update `sign = last` & `num=0`.
 Key trick is that + and - operations are stacked as positive and negative numbers but * and / are evaluated immediately with `stack.pop()`
 * Problem 4.
 When you encounter a `(` recur.
 When you encounter a `)`, break out and return whatever num is in the stack
-* Problem 5. offer an extra `queue.offer('+')` initially so that the last `num` and `sign` are also evaluated and the result is stacked.
+* Problem 5. offer an extra `queue.offer(')')` initially so that the last `num` and `sign` are also evaluated and the result is stacked.
 When the last result is stacked, stack should contain a bunch of positive and negative numbers. build the sume and return it.

 ### Minimum swaps to make sequences increasing
 https://leetcode.com/problems/minimum-swaps-to-make-sequences-increasing/